 So when searching for records, we had our best success by looking in neighboring counties instead of the county in which they lived: their home county contained property and probate records; the county to the west contained birth and death records; the county to the south contained their burial records.
 If we hadn't included the neighboring counties, we would have missed many valuable sources of information.

 If you're in a similar situation, we hope that the following information helps.

 Websites to Help Your Genealogy Research ...

 When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These websites offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - you should note that they might link to other websites which do charge.
+These professional and volunteer websites offer the information directly or else point to where you can find it.
+Their information is open to all and free to view - although they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Rubie:

 For pages that are specific to Arkansas:

 Genealogy information for the nearby counties:

 Off-the-Road Links ...